-Welcome to ScripterTM, the easy way to automate Grapher.
 Golden Software's Scripter is a program for developing and running scripts.
 A script is a text file containing a series of instructions carried out when the script is run.
 Instructions are written in a Visual BASIC-like programming language.
 Scripter offers many features to help you write, edit, and debug scripts.
 Its features include language syntax coloring, a list of the procedures defined in the script, an object browser for examining procedures available in external objects, a visual dialog editor, break points, single-step execution (including options to step over and to step out of procedures), a watch window for displaying the values of script variables, and more.

-To start the Scripter program, select it from the Windows Start menu.
-Scripter is installed in the same program group as Grapher.
-To open Scripter, click the Windows Start button and navigate to Programs | Golden Software Grapher 12 | Scripter.
+To open Scripter, navigate to the C:\Program Files\Golden Software\Grapher directory and double click the Scripter executable.
 If Scripter is not present, the installation of Scripter may have been skipped when Grapher was installed.
-See the README.RTF file for information about the installation process.
+See the README.RTF file in the Grapher installation directory for information about the installation process.